Azure-Samples/azure-batch-samples/Python/Batch/README.md

     )

-would set the `LC_ALL` environment variable to English US locale and UTF-8 encoding for all tasks add to the job.
-Alternatively you can set the task or job environment variable for the individual task itself:
+would set the `LC_ALL` environment variable to English US locale and UTF-8 encoding for all tasks added to the job.
+Alternatively you can set environment variables for each individual task:

     # set environment variables on single task
     task = batchserviceclient.models.CloudTask(